Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Contraction rates

 for arbitrary $M_n \to \infty$, where

 with $B_n$ and $W_n$ as in \eqref{def:bias:var}, and

 \end{theorem}

+The variance term $W_n$ is always dominated by the posterior variance term $V_n$, so it does not increase the rate of contraction.
+The proof of the theorem is given in Section \ref{sec:proof:thm:contraction}.

-In the remark below we investigate the bias and variance terms in more detail.
+Below we investigate three terms in more detail.
 We present an alternative formulation which is more convenient to apply in our examples and also sheds light on how the rate depends on the dimension $m$ of the variational approximation.

 \begin{remark} By considering separately the cases that $n\lambda_j \geq 1$ and $n\lambda_j < 1$, it follows that

 Let us introduce

 denoting the elbow point of the above quantities.
 Then the terms in the contraction rate \eqref{eq:thm:contraction} can alternatively be written as